 The provinces might easily have been aroused if any efforts had been made to maintain connections between them and revolutionary Paris.
 The Commune had already seen its day in Lyons and Marseilles.
-The Commune existed at Toulouse up to 27 March; in Narbonne to the 31st; at Marseilles to 4 April.
+The Commune existed at Toulouse up to the 27 of March; in Narbonne to the 31; at Marseilles to the 4 of April.
 In Limoges the Commune lasted a day.
 The Parisians might have reawakened these movements and thrown all of France into the throes of revolt.
 There were plenty of capable and trustworthy agitators, but they were not used.
 There was money enough to subsidize hundreds of journals and pay for thousands of men.

-But it was in the Bank of France and the Commune quaked at the idea of so violently trespassing the rights of property, and the old Proudhonian, Beslay, had sufficient influence to prevent the seizure of the money, which amounted to almost three billion francs - a most tremendous sum of money in 1871.
-All that the Commune got was the nine and a half million francs owing to Paris by the Bank of France, and an additional 7,290,000 francs was secured after much difficulty.
+But it was in the Bank of France and the Commune quaked at the idea of so violently trespassing the rights of property, and the old Proudhonian, Beslay, had suffiicient influence to prevent the seizure of the money, which amounted to almost three billion francs-a most tremendous sum of money in 1871.
+All that the Commune got was the nine and a half million francs owing to Paris by the Bank of France, and an additional 7,290,-000 francs was secured after much difficulty.

-Nevertheless, the provinces had a repugnance for civil war, and the bourgeois republicans began an agitation for the cessation of the attempts to attack Paris and for the recognition of the Republic, after the failure of the Parisian sortie against the Versaillais on 3 April.

-The municipal elections, held on 30 April gave the repub-

-licans a majority.
-Simultaneously, two congresses of municipal delegates were held, one at Bordeaux and the other at Lyons to organise common action.
+Nevertheless, the provinces had a repugnance for civil war, and the bourgeois republicans began an agitation for the cessation of the attempts to attack Paris and for the recognition of the Republic, after the failure of the Parisian sortie against the Versaillese on April 3.
+The municipal elections, held on the 30 of April gave the republicans a majority.
+Simultaneously, two congresses of municipal delegates were held, one at Bordeaux and the other at Lyons to organize common action.
 Thiers gave the order to arrest the delegates and the two congresses were broken up.